LTeq/Genshin-Impact/MetaAnalysis.md

 ## *Breakdown*
 ### Core Structure
 The *main damage dealer* of a team composition sets an initial premise for designing the overall support structure.
 It defines the key questions that the composition wants to answer.
-Listed are ranked the most defining considerations.
+Listed are ranked the most important considerations.

+* Damage
-*
+  * Damage distribution between abilties.
   * Disjointed versus continuous elemental application.
-  * Available supportive buffs or debuffs.
+  * Timing of buffs and debuffs.
-*
+* Energy Generation
+  * Instant or prolonged particle generation.
   * Self-sufficiency.

-  *
-The support structure is then built around fulfilling that premise
+The *support structure* of a team composition then